Why Visibility Beats Technical Skills for Security Career Growth

 Which means no one noticed.

-They're judging you based on external signals—how you present yourself, whether they've heard your name come up, that one presentation you gave six months ago that you thought went terribly.
+Meanwhile, promotion decisions are being made by people who haven't seen 90% of what you do.
+They’re going on what they do have: how you present yourself, whether your name comes up, that one presentation you gave six months ago that you thought went terribly.

 It's part of the job.